 National Environment Research Program – Landscapes and Policy hub

-The Commonwealth Government funded research hub was proposed to enable researchers to work with environmental managers, policy makers, community groups and industry bodies to apply a whole-of-landscape approach to biodiversity conservation in several contrasting regions .
-The hub is based in Tasmania, but has 2 main study areas – the Tasmanian Midlands and the Australian Alps.
+The Commonwealth Government funded research hub was proposed to enable researchers to work with environmental managers, policy makers, community groups and industry bodies to apply a whole-of-landscape approach to biodiversity conservation in several contrasting regions.
+The hub is based in Tasmania, but has several study areas, with the Australian Alps being one of these.

 NSW National Parks and Wildlife Service (Office of Environment and Heritage)